-Though not one for self-promotion, the admittedly private Jackson – with guidance and support from his wife, Lindsey – took pen to paper over the next year and a half for a unique and impactful project that would not only serve as an outlet for the challenges he faced as a military child, but hopefully support the lives of a younger generation enduring the same experiences.
+In 2014, Jackson and his wife, Lindsey, took pen to paper for a unique and impactful project that would not only serve as an outlet for the challenges Jackson faced as a military child, but support the lives of a younger generation enduring the same experiences.
 Danny Dogtags: Dealing with Deployment, officially hit bookshelves in 2014 to rave reviews from children and families in Tampa Bay and beyond, and will hopefully serve as the first in a series of stories written by Jackson about the main character, Danny Dogtags, and lessons on embracing the military lifestyle.

 For more information on all 32 team nominees and the award, visit www.NFL.com/manoftheyear.